shirgho/ccore/README.md

 ###Features###
 The features of ccore include support for the following:
+- Supports the following Operating Systems (more coming in the future):
+  - GNU/Linux distributions
+  - Microsoft Windows Vista and higher
-- Creating a window with an openGL context (with glew built in to load extensions)
+- Creating a window with an OpenGL context (with glew built in to load extensions)
 - Managing multiple monitors, multi monitor fullscreen
 - Raw input with gamepad support
 - Threading